 Prices in Playa del Carmen are a bit higher than elsewhere in the country.
-However, this Caribbean coastal resort has gorgeous beaches, fishing, and the international airport in Cancun is only 30 miles away.
+However, this Caribbean coastal resort has gorgeous beaches and fishing, and the international airport in Cancun is only 30 miles away.

 Huatulco is on the Pacific coast and is close to the Sierra Madre mountains.
 This city is unique; it’s an entirely planned community made by the National Tourism Fund (FONATUR) 40 years ago.
 Huatulco has a village feel with both affordable and luxury accommodations available.
 It’s also very eco-friendly, with much of its energy generated by wind turbines.

 Lake Chapala is over 50 miles long, and small towns are dotted along its coast.
-The most popular are Chapala, Ajijic, and Jocotepec, which have the highest concentration of foreigners in the whole country.
-There are lots of local English language entertainment options, and the higher elevation makes the climate more reliably temperate most of the time.
+The most popular are Chapala, Ajijic, and Jocotepec, with the highest concentration of foreigners in the country.
+There are lots of local English-language entertainment options, and the higher elevation makes the climate more reliably temperate most of the time.
 The lake estates are among the best Mexican retirement destinations for those wanting to live near a strong Expat community.

 Guadalajara is excellent for the retiree who wants more of an “authentic” Mexican experience.
 You’ll find fewer Expats here than in places like Lake Chapala or Mérida.
-While it is a big city with plenty of culture and entertainment offerings, it is also very affordable to live here.
-Plus, you’ll encounter much more Spanish than English in the streets and market here.
+While it is a big city with plenty of culture and entertainment offerings, living here is also very affordable.
+Plus, you’ll encounter much more Spanish than English in the streets and markets here.
 Think of it as free language lessons, and if you learn a few words, it will go a long way!

 San Felipe is a booming Expat retiree location and only a two-hour drive to the U.S. border on the Baja Peninsula.
 This city is one of the best places to retire in Mexico for those traveling back and forth from the United States.
 It still has that laid-back Mexican lifestyle but is less of a tourist town than nearby Rosarito.

 This Jalisco town is found on the Pacific Ocean’s Bahía de Banderas.
 Puerto Vallarta is a well-established tourist town with a bustling economy.
 This development means that there is no shortage of facilities and entertainment for retired residents.
 And, you can shop till you drop for local and imported clothes and goods.
-What’s more, it is known as a safe spot for Expats and locals alike.
+What’s more, Puerto Vallarta is known as a safe spot for Expats and locals alike.
 Crime rates have been consistently low and have declined even more in recent years.
-And, although it is in the Mexican hurricane area, the Bay protects Puerto Vallarta from the worst of the weather.
+Although it is in the Mexican hurricane area, the Bay protects Puerto Vallarta from the worst of the weather.